Human rights in supply chain

 Respect for human rights is included in Marimekko’s Supplier Code of Conduct which includes principles for example against child labor and forced labor, the right for the workers to organize and the right to equal treatment.
 We monitor the realization of human rights in the supply chain both ourselves and with the help of third party audits.
 We also recognize that the risks of human rights violations in their supply chain extend from the suppliers with whom we have a business relationship, further, to raw material producers.
 We assess the risks of human rights violations in our value chain based on for example product or material to be sourced, country of origin and type of production process.

 Children’s rights are particularly important to us and we do not accept the use of child labor.
 We recognize that, for example, in certain cotton cultivation areas use of child labor still exists.
-For this reason, we joined an international Cotton Pledge initiative by Responsible Sourcing Network and we do not currently accept Uzbek cotton in our products.
+For this reason, we have joined the international Cotton Pledge initiatives by Responsible Sourcing Network and do not currently accept Uzbek or Turkmen cotton in our products.
 It is challenging to ensure that human rights are fully respected through our value chain, but we are determinedly and persistently working on the transparency of our sourcing and on developing the production conditions together with our suppliers.
-We also collaborate with others, through initiatives such as the Business Social Compliance Initiative (BSCI) and the Better Cotton Initiative (BCI).
+We also collaborate with others, through initiatives such as the amfori BSCI (Business Social Compliance Initiative) and the Better Cotton Initiative (BCI).